-The representations, warranties and undertakings included in a loan agreement are therefore of particular importance to borrowers and, due to the serious implications of misrepresentation and non-compliance, a borrower must ensure that it is able to comply with these provisions before it concludes a loan agreement.
+The representations, warranties and undertakings included in a loan agreement are therefore of particular importance to borrowers and, due to the serious implications of misrepresentation and non-compliance, a borrower must ensure that they are able to comply with these provisions before concluding a loan agreement.

-In Part III of this series we will shine a light on the dark side of a loan agreement that may come back to haunt a borrower should a default under the loan agreement occur, and the remedies available to lenders in such instances.
+In Part III of this series we will shine a light on the dark side of a loan agreement that may come back to haunt a borrower should a default under the loan agreement occur,as well as the remedies available to lenders in such instances.